Yoga for Cancer Patients Teacher Training I, II, III: The Art & Science of Teaching Yoga to Cancer Patients and Survivors

 The online course, The Art & Science of Teaching Yoga for Cancer Patients and Survivors teacher training course has three sections.

 Each section builds on the next section.
-All three sections have ongoing enrollment and are supported by me with email, phone calls and a gmail chat group.
-I respond to every homework assignment you do.
+All three sections have ongoing enrollment and are supported by me with email, phone calls and chat group forums.
+I respond to every homework assignment.

 Introduction, Part I: The Cancer Dilemma ( 30 hours CEU’s/Yoga Alliance).
 On-going enrollment.
 Start anytime.
 You do not need pre-approval for PART I. You may get approval for the whole course, based on experience, by writing to me.